 Why do people undergo this procedure?

-The tissue around the eyelids has a tendency to stretch over time, and the muscle in this area can also weaken.
+The tissue around the eyelids has a tendency to stretch over time, and the muscles in this area can also weaken.
 This often leads to undesirable effects such as droopy eyelids, bags underneath the eyes, excess fat accumulating in the area, and sagging eyebrows.

 Depending upon the severity, some of these problems can lead to reduced peripheral vision.
 Even when these issues may not be damaging to your health or vision, many people want to remove the effects because they make them look significantly older or tired.
 In any case, most patients who undergo a blepharoplasty feel the procedure gives their eyelid area a more “rejuvenated” look.